C. University Policies

 The complainant and the respondent shall be informed in writing of the administrative official’s decision and be provided a copy of the final statement of findings.
 If a student is recommended for disciplinary action, the EEO Officer will notify the Office of Student Conduct and Community Standards.
 Implementation of disciplinary action against faculty, employees, and students will be handled in accordance with the University’s policy and procedures for discipline and dismissal of faculty, employees, and students.

 During the complaint process, a complainant or respondent may be accompanied by a person of his or her choice; however, this individual may not actively participate in a meeting or interview.
 An administrator, faculty member, student, or employee who retaliates in any way against an individual who has brought a complaint pursuant to this policy or an individual who has participated in an investigation of such a complaint is subject to disciplinary action, including dismissal.
-Any person who knowingly and intentionally files a false complaint under this policy or makes false statements in the course of the investigation is subject to disciplinary action up to and including dismissal from the University.
+Individuals shall not be penalized, disciplined, or prejudiced who in good faith report a violation or policy, procedure or law.
 The Office of Equal Opportunity Services will document complaints and retain such documentation.

 Policy on AIDS, HIV Infection, and HBV